Drone Laws in Virginia (2021)

 Know something we don’t about drone laws in Virginia?
 Send us an email at support[at]uavcoach[dot]com.
 We do our best to keep this list up-to-date, but the reality is that given the pace of the small unmanned aerial system (sUAS) industry and how municipal governments are responding, drone regulations in Virginia can change throughout the year, and changes can be hard to track.
 If we missed something, please reach out to let us know.

 Why fly a drone in Virginia?
 To get great shots like these!

 These are drone laws that apply only to certain regions, cities, or counties within the state of Virginia, and were created by various authorities within the state.

 Our team wasn’t able to pin down any local drone laws in the state of Virginia.
 If you know of one that should be listed here, please shoot us an email at support[at]uavcoach[dot]com.

 Looking to get in more practice flying your drone?
-In addition to taking a drone flight training class with one of our trained instructors, you can also scout out safe and legal places to fly on your own using our ‘Where to Fly’ guides.
+You can scout out safe and legal places to fly using our ‘Where to Fly’ guides.

 Best Places to Fly a Drone:

 Want to get a feel for the kind of footage you could get flying a drone in Virginia?
 Here you go: